spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-manifest-addon.md

   :::caution

   Palette requires a namespace using the `namespace` parameter in the configuration file to identify the namespace on the target cluster.
+For more information about customizing with namespaces, refer to [Profile Customization](../../../profile-customization.md).

-For examples of pack file structure when building a custom pack, review [Build a Pack](../../../../registries-and-packs/deploy-pack.md#build-a-pack).
+  For examples of pack structure for a manifest-based pack, review [Build a Pack](../../../../registries-and-packs/deploy-pack.md#build-a-pack), and select the appropriate tab.

   :::